lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

-Open a web browser on your computer and go to the portal you configured in Step 4.
-In this example, you would type the following into your web browser:
+Open a web browser on your computer (or labpix) and go to the portal you configured in Step 4.
+In this example, you would type the following into your web browser address line:

 	localhost:2000